 $22,881,563

-Rudy premiered at the Toronto International Film Festival and was given the 54th spot in the American Film Institute's list of the most inspiring movies of all time.
+"Rudy" premiered at the Toronto International Film Festival and earned the 54th spot on the American Film Institute's list of the most inspiring movies of all time.

 ActionDramaSport